Pierre-Lannoy/wp-decalog/DEVELOPER.md

 In fact, as a developer, you will have to deal only with ___level___, ___message___ and ___code___.
 All other fields of the event being handled internaly by DecaLog.

 ### Simple usage
 The simplest way to generate an event from your code is to use DecaLog as a standard PSR-3 logger.
-You can do it this way:
+You can do it this way after `init` WordPress hook.
 ```php
     use Decalog\Log;